DongInSong/HoloAlarm/README.md

 This application is powered by the [Holodex API](https://holodex.net/).

 In compliance with the Holodex API license, this project acknowledges Holodex as the data source and provides a link to their service.
 The source code includes notices referring to the Holodex Public License and its disclaimer of warranties.
 We are committed to adhering to their terms of service.

+### Hololive Production

+This is a fan-made application and is not affiliated with Hololive Production or COVER Corporation.
+All icons, talent names, and other related assets are the property of COVER Corporation.
+This application is created in accordance with COVER Corporation's derivative works guidelines.